GIS-sys/GeometryWars/README.md

 # Controls

-0. on main menu screen select either EXIT (closes window; also you can press ESC) or START (starts the game)
+0. on main menu screen press one of th ebuttons: either EXIT (closes the game) or START (starts the game; also you can just press ENTER)

-1. on main game screen press ENTER at any time to return to main menu screen
+1. on main game screen press ESCAPE at any time to return to main menu screen

-2. TODO
+2. move around using arrows on keyboard, shoot using mouse movement and left button

 # Build